withastro/astro/packages/integrations/image/README.md

 ### `<Picture />`

-The built-in `<Picture />` component is used to create an optimized `<picture />` for both remote images hosted on other domains as well as local images imported from your project's `src` directory.
+The built-in `<Picture />` component is used to create an optimized `<picture />` for both remote images accessed by URL as well as local images imported from your project's `src` directory.

 In addition to the component-specific properties, any valid HTML attribute for the `<img />` included in the `<Picture />` component will be included in the built `<img />`.